hello@growthengineering.co.uk

 What is the 70:20:10 Model?

-The 70:20:10 model was born in the 1980s, back when back-combed hair ruled the catwalks.
-It was developed by McCall, Lombardo and Eichinger.
+The 70:20:10 model was forged in the 1980s, in a time when back-combed hair ruled the catwalks.
+It was developed by Morgan McCall, Michael Lombardo and Robert Eichinger, authors working for the Centre for Creative Leadership.

-Respondents suggested that 70% of their learning came from challenging assignments (or experience on the job).
-A further 20% came from developmental relationships (or through social learning).
 Together, these two methods are often referred to as informal learning.
-That’s because they don’t follow a specified pattern and occur naturally on their own.
+That’s because they don’t follow a specific pattern and occur naturally on their own.

 The last piece of the puzzle is formal learning.
-The model states that only 10% of our learning is down to formal training and a structured learning programme.
+The model states that only 10% of our learning occurs as a result of formal training or a structured learning programme.
+That seems alarmingly low, doesn’t it?

 “Development generally begins with the realization of current or future need and the motivation to do something about it… The odds are that development will be about 70% from on-the-job experiences (working on tasks and problems), about 20% from feedback and 10% from courses and reading.”